rjamoussi/supply_chain_python_practical/README.md

    -  Asset: The asset slated to fill the order.
    -  proj_id: The order to be put on the asset.

-# The Solution

-A good solution should contain the following:
-1. At least one visualization (made using python) of the current production plan that outlines any nuances or issues with the plan that need to be brought to the attention of senior leadership.
-2. A description of any recommended actions needed to mitigate any issues with the current production plan.

-- Note: The solution should be given using **annual grain of data**.
-All outputs should be visualized on an annual basis, not monthly.

-Feel free to add any more detail if you feel it is needed.
-You will have no more than 5 minutes to go over the above 2 points in the interview.

 **Please be sure to submit your solution to Anthony Del Russo [anthony.del.russo@merck.com](mailto:anthony.del.russo@merck.com?subject=Code_Submission) either in the form of a Zip file or a link to a GitHub page.**